infinity0/msg-notes/causal/01-ordering.rst

 Causal orders
 -------------

-We can do a lot of things already with just a partial order, but adding some extra structure results in stronger guarantees and enables more complex behaviours.
-We do not make immediate use of this extra structure, but we introduce them now, to identify some intuitive properties missing from a partial order, and so that you are familiar with them later.
+Partial orders can be used to describe the relative ordering of neutral events.

-In a causal ordering, each message is associated with exactly one *sender* and a set of *recipients*, collectively called its *members*.
+In a causal order, we introduce agents that can observe and generate events.
+In the context of messaging, each event is a message with exactly one *sender* and a set of *recipients*, collectively called its *members*.
 Define **by(u)** as the set of all messages sent by u.
 This set is totally-ordered on |le|, i.e. every element is either before or after every other.
 Roughly, this constrains